crowdcent/numerblox/README.md

-## Contributing
+## 3. Contributing

+### 3.1.
+Overview

 Below are a few guidelines for development of `numerblox`.
+Also be sure to read `CONTRIBUTING.md` for more detailed instruction on contributing.

 Thanks a lot for wanting to help us out with this project!
 We are using a project setup called [nbdev](https://nbdev.fast.ai/) to easily develop code, documentation and tests within Jupyter notebooks.
 If you are only using the library you don't have to worry about this.
 Just pip install and you are good to go!